How do I enroll a Purple Heart Recipient?

 If you are still unable to locate the recipient you are looking for, are you certain that this recipient

-has been registered with the National Purple Heart Hall of Honor?
-For more information about registering at
+has been enrolled with the National Purple Heart Hall of Honor?
+For more information about enrolling at

-the National Purple Heart Hall of Honor, please refer to "How do I register a Purple Heart Recipient?"
+the National Purple Heart Hall of Honor, please refer to "How do I enroll a Purple Heart Recipient?"